The Best Fresh Ham Roast Recipe (Easy)

 fresh ham roast on a plate with roasted potatoes and green beans.

 This easy ham roast recipe is the best way to cook fresh ham.
-Fresh ham is, for the money, the most delicious cut of pork available.
+For the money, fresh ham is the most delicious cut of pork available!

 The star of the show is the fresh ham roast.
 The other ingredients are simple and only highlight the flavor of the delicious ham meat.